karakumm/lab4_task6/README.md

+#Notebook
-Notebook is a program that creates a virtual notebook.
+A program that creates a virtual notebook.

 It consists of two modules.